 Terms and Conditions

 Confirmation of bookings are subject to payment of a non-refundable deposit of $400 US for students (commuter or accommodation) and commuters, and $800 for non-students requiring accommodation.
-Deposit is due by December 31, 2017, as we face a deposit deadline on the dorm space at that time.
+Deposit is due upon confirmation of your acceptance in the course.
 The balance of fees is payable by June 1, 2018.

 Cancellation 30-60 days before arrival will be refunded 50% of the total fee.